 Commercial General Liability Insurance against claims for bodily injury, death of and/or property damage to third parties.
 Such insurance shall provide coverage for products-completed operations, blanket contractual liability, explosion, collapse and underground coverage, broad form property damage and personal injury insurance with a minimum $1,000,000 combined single limit per occurrence for bodily injury and property damage.

-Comprehensive Automobile Liability Insurance against claims for bodily injury, death of and/or property damage to third parties covering all owned, leased, non-owned and hired vehicles used in the performance of the Operator's obligations under this contract with a minimum $1,000,000 combined single limit per accident.
+If Operator owns, leases or hires any vehicles in Operator's name, then Comprehensive Automobile Liability Insurance against claims for bodily injury, death of and/or property damage to third parties covering all owned, leased, non-owned and hired vehicles used in the performance of the Operator's obligations under this contract with a minimum $1,000,000 combined single limit per accident.

 Excess Liability Insurance on a "following form" basis covering claims in excess of and following the terms of the underlying insurance as set forth in the clauses (1), (2), and (3) above with a $9,000,000 limit per occurrence or such other limit as Owner deems appropriate for the operation of the Facilities and communicates to the Operator with at least ninety (90) days advance notice.
 The total limits for each coverage may be provided as a combination of primary and excess policies.